Rajpratik71/linux-manPages/loimpress.md

               Starts with a new Global document.

        --headless
               Starts in "headless mode", which allows using the application without user a interface.

-              This special mode can be used  when  the  application  is  con‐ trolled by external clients via the API.
+              This special mode can be used when the application is controlled by external clients via the API.

-              It  implies  --invisible  and strictly ignores any GUI environ‐ ment.  --quickstart does not work with this parameter.
+              It implies --invisible and strictly ignores any GUI environment.  --quickstart does not work with this parameter.

        --help|-h|-?
               Lists LibreOffice command line parameters.